w3c/csvw/publishing_process.md

 	1. Check whether ``respec`` signals a possible problem (a red or orange button should appear on the upper right hand corner for errors or warnings, respectively).
 	1. Push the button called ``respec`` on the upper right hand corner, choose ``Save Snapshot``, then ``Save as HTML``.
 You should either see the HTML source in your screen (e.g., in Safari or IE) or asked to download the HTML file on your disk.
 	1. Create/update a file called ``Overview.html`` file in the snapshot directory, and commit it to github
-	1. Search & replace any links in `Overview.html` that are referring to Github space (eg `http://w3c.github.io/csvw/syntax/#dfn-cell-value`) to point to the relevant edition of the relevant draft (eg `http://www.w3.org/TR/2015/WD-tabular-data-model-20150108/#dfn-cell-value`)
-	1. ``http://w3c.github.io/csvw/publishing-snapshots/WD-syntax-2014-12-12/Overview.html`` is a local copy of the publication-to-be in pure HTML.
+		1. If you are in the main (i.e., ``gh-pages``) branch, ``http://w3c.github.io/csvw/publishing-snapshots/WD-syntax-2014-12-12/Overview.html`` is a copy of the publication-to-be in pure HTML.
-		* Note that if you're working in an alternative branch, the content will not be available at ``http://w3c.github.io/[...]``.
-Instead, use the service at https://rawgit.com/ - paste the URL of the raw file into the RawGit page, e.g. the raw URL ``https://raw.githubusercontent.com/w3c/csvw/my-branch/publishing-snapshots/WD-syntax-2014-12-12/Overview.html`` will publish content at the "development" URL ``https://rawgit.com/w3c/csvw/my-branch/publishing-snapshots/WD-syntax-2014-12-12/Overview.html``.
+		* If you're working in an alternative branch, the content will *not* be available at ``http://w3c.github.io/[...]``.
+Instead, use the service at ``https://rawgit.com/``—paste the URL of the raw file into the RawGit page, and you can use the content at the "development" URL ``https://rawgit.com/w3c/csvw/my-branch/publishing-snapshots/WD-syntax-2014-12-12/Overview.html``.
 	1. Use the [W3C pub rules checker](http://www.w3.org/2005/07/pubrules) with this URI to check the validity of the document.
 If there are problems, go back to the first step.
 	1. Use the [W3C link checker](http://validator.w3.org/checklink) with this URI to check the links in the document (there is a link to the checker from the result generated by the pub rules checker).
 If there are problems, go back to the first step.
 1. Generate diff from previous version:
 	1. Push the button called ``respec`` on the upper right hand corner, choose ``Save Snapshot`` then ``Diff``,
  	1. Save diff to publication directory using path set in ``otherLinks/Changes/Diff to previous version/href``.
 1. Update working version of file, preferably when the publication is done:
-	1. Set ``otherLinks/Changes/Diff to previous version/href`` based on last publication date.
+	1. Set ``otherLinks/Changes/Diff previous version/href`` based on last publication date (in case the choice is to include a date in the ``diff`` file’s name)
-	1. Update ``previousPublishDate``, ``previousSpecStatus`` and ``previousURI`` to based on publication snapshot.
+	1. Update ``previousPublishDate``, ``previousSpecStatus`` and ``previousURI`` based on the publication snapshot.
-1. Once all pubrule issues are solved, you are ready.
-The next step is for the staff contact to make a copy of the snapshot and put it on the W3C server at ``http://www.w3.org/TR/2014/...``
+1. Once all pubrules issues are solved, you are ready.
+The next step is for the staff contact to make a copy of the snapshot and push it on the W3C server at ``http://www.w3.org/TR/2014/...``

 The process may become slightly simpler if you run a local Web server on your machine that has an access to the local github repository.
-Indeed, in that case, step 4.2. can be omitted, i.e., the ``Overview.html`` file can be generated locally.
+Indeed, in that case, step 5.2. can be omitted, i.e., the ``Overview.html`` file can be generated locally.
 Alternatively, you may choose to make a local copy of ``index.html`` and open the file from your browser locally.
-The danger, in this case, is to loose sync with the "master" copy.
+The danger, in this case, is to loose sync with the "master" copy, but if you are sure you have that under control, then this is probably the simplest approach.
+(Note, however, that you still have to push the new version to github to let the W3C rule checkers do their work…)

-This process is based on the assumption that ``index.html`` (i.e., ``respec`` format) differs from the final document only in terms of the specification status and date (or other configuration option can be set in the URI).
+This process is based on the assumption that ``index.html`` (i.e., ``respec`` format) differs from the final document only in terms of the specification status and date (or other configuration option that can be set in the URI).
 If that is not the case, then a local copy of the file has to be added to the snapshot and be manipulated in that directory; of course, in that case the simplest is to set the ``specStatus`` and other options in that copy.
 Again, the danger of course is to loose sync with the "master" copy.